How To Write A Motivation Letter

 1. Highlighting your Academic Achievements

-Start by discussing your academic achievements, such as your GPA, test scores, and any awards or honors you have received.
-Ensure to include and highlight any relevant achievements to the program you are applying to.
+Start by discussing your academic achievements, such as your GPA, test scores, and any awards or honours you have received.
+Ensure to include and highlight any relevant achievements in the program you are applying to.

 2. Showcasing Relevant Experiences and Skills